“In your anger do not sin: Do not let the sun go down while you are still angry.” Ephesians 4:26

 - Don’t Lose Your Cool: Losing our temper is not only sinful, it’s destructive for both ourselves and very often for others.
 Try to remain calm BEFORE losing your temper.

-- Act vs. React: Choose how you ACT rather than allowing anger to dictate your REACTION.
+- Act vs. React: Choose how you ACT rather than allowing anger to dictate your reaction.
 So, act in a positive way.
-Get a hold of yourself; it’s that important.
+Get hold of yourself; it’s that important.

 - Confront when Necessary: Confrontation is often necessary to clear the air and address issues and even misunderstandings that lead to disagreement and frustrations.
 But be sure to check your attitude when you confront another.
 Be firm, but not mean, when someone steps out of line.